-- The utilization data for CPU and VM RAM.
+- The utilization data for CPU and RAM.

-- The disk IOPS and throughput data for every disk attached to the VM.
+- The disk IOPS and throughput data for every disk attached to the server.

-- The network I/O to handle performance-based sizing for each network adapter attached to a VM.
+- The network I/O to handle performance-based sizing for each network adapter attached to a server.

 If any of these utilization numbers isn't available, the size recommendations might be unreliable.